gardener/garden-setup/docs/extended/dashboard.md

-# Extended Configuration Options for 'landscape.dashboard'
+# Advanced Configuration Options for 'landscape.dashboard'

 The `landscape.dashboard` node is entirely optional.
 There are basically two nodes in it that are evaluated:
 - `landscape.dashboard.frontendConfig`